winscripter/ContentDotNet/README.md

 creating them, and inspecting or editing their contents.
 It provides a user-friendly API.
 It does not use any native libraries; everything is C#.

 It is cross-platform and platform-independent, allowing ContentDotNet to run on a wide range of systems without worrying about compatibility, while also making deployment easier.
-It will work where .NET can run - yes, even Blazor WebAssembly.
+It will work where .NET can run - yes, even Blazor WebAssembly and Unity.

 <!--
 It's: